• Skip to primary navigation

 Day 13

 Drain the cucumbers well.
-Slice off the blossom ends cut into round slices.
+Slice off the ends of the cucumbers and discard.
+Cut cucumbers into round slices, about ¼-inch thick.

-Place a layer of sliced cucumbers in the bottom of the large jar or container you’ve been using.
+Next, place a layer of sliced cucumbers in the bottom of the large jar or container you’ve been using.
 Cover with a layer of sugar.
-Continue layering sugar and cucumbers.
+Continue layering sugar and cucumbers until the jar is full.

 The sugar will dissolve and form a syrup.
 Eventually, you want to add 10 pounds of sugar to the two gallons of cucumbers.